Proto-Indo-European pronouns: Pronominal adjectives

 Proto-Indo-European possessed few adjectives that had a distinct set of endings, identical to those of the demonstrative pronoun above but differing from those of regular adjectives.
 They included at least ályos "other, another" (or h₂élyos?).

 Reflexes

 Reflexes, or descendants of the PIE reconstructed forms in its daughter languages, include the following.

-In the following languages, two reflexes separated by a slash mean:
+In the following languages, two reflexes separated by a slash means: